skortchmark9/riMap/README.txt

 In maps, we already had a reasonably clean break between our backend and our frontend - the bridge was a static called MapFactory.
 We still use MapFactory, but almost all of its functionality has been moved to the server side of things.

-our protocol uses object input stream and object output stream. we have two types of objects being sent across the network: Responses and Requests.
+our protocol uses object input stream and object output stream, but we have two types of objects being sent across the network: Responses and Requests.
 Both Response and Request objects are interfaces. these interfaces contain an ENUM and a method called getType() the getType method relies on the enum, for example if you create an autocorrect response object accross the network, the receiver (client) will only know that it is a response object.
 It can then call getType on the generic response object and depending on the value of the returned enum it knows what type of response it is. it can then cast the response to , say, AutoCorrectResponse and handle it appropriately.

 The protocol design was made much easier by the choice to use ObjectInputStream and ObjectOutputStream as we didn't have to stringify anything to send it across the network; we could just send the Response objects as they were.
 Response / Request objects simply contained the necessary info they needed.
 For example, A request to Get ways in range only needs to contain the minimum / maximum latitude longitude pairs defining the bounding box of the ways we want to get.
 Coversely, the way response object simple contains a list of ways within the range of the response.